cdransf/cd-11ty/src/posts/2024/i-need-ai.md

 I need AI to do even more damage to the journalism industry and create content nobody can trust.

-I need AI to product gimmicky videos that threaten the jobs of creators and secure funding for the already wealthy.
+I need AI to produce gimmicky videos that threaten the jobs of creators and secure funding for the already wealthy.

 I need AI that can't taste to create recipes.